deveshm/connormcgarr.github.io/_posts/2019-07-12-WS32_recv()-Reuse.md

 ---
 Here is where we will determine our buffer size.
 Since we are working with hexadecimal, we will choose an easy number that is equivalent to a decimal amount enough for a shell (more than 350 bytes).
 We will choose 512 decimal, or `0x00000200` in __DWORD__ hexadecimal.

-We will deploy a technique referenced above- (when we added to cl).
+We will deploy a technique referenced above - (when we added to cl).
 Since EDX is already equal to zero from our flags parameter, let's use this register to do our calculations.

 This time, we will add to the DH (data high) register, which is an 8-bit register within the 16-bit register DX, which is a part of the 32-bit register EDX.
 This register is not at the MOST significant byte (since we are utilizing a little endian architecture), but close to.